yiisoft/translator/README.md

 ## Additional packages

 There are two types of additional packages.
-Message source provide suppor of various message storage formats such as PHP arrays or GNU gettext.
+Message source provide support of various message storage formats such as PHP arrays or GNU gettext.
 Message formatters provide extra syntax that is recognized in translated messages.

 ### Message sources
 * [translator-message-php](https://github.com/yiisoft/translator-message-php) - PHP file message storage.